autotel/forbidden-music/docs/for developers/dataTypes/AutomationPoint.md

 automationRangeToParamRange(value: number, paramRange: MinMax): number
 ```

 Note that some SynthParams are compatible replacement of MinMax interface.
-From `SynthInterface.ts`:
+From `SynthBase.ts`:

 ``` typescript
 interface NumberSynthParam extends SynthParamMinimum<number> {